Andree Sfeir-Semler

-Andrée Sfeir-Semler (born 1953 in Beirut, Lebanon) is an art historian and gallery owner.
-The Sfeir-Semler Gallery has branches in Hamburg, Germany and Beirut, Lebanon, and both locations represent artists working in the field of conceptual art with a preference on political subjects.
+Andrée Sfeir-Semler (born 1953 in Beirut, Lebanon) is a German-Lebanese art historian and gallery owner.
+Her Sfeir-Semler Gallery has branches in Hamburg, Germany and Beirut, Lebanon, and both locations represent artists working in the field of conceptual art with a preference on political subjects.
 Since 2003, Sfeir-Semler Gallery has focused on contemporary art from the Arab World.

 Early life and education

-Andrée Sfeir-Semler studied fine art at the American University of Beirut and filmmaking at the "Centre for cinema and television" in Beirut.
+Sfeir-Semler studied fine art at the American University of Beirut and filmmaking at the "Centre for cinema and television" in Beirut.
 In 1975 she was awarded a Fulbright Program Scholarship and a DAAD German Academic Exchange Service scholarship to continue her studies as a filmmaker.
 She opted for the latter.
 She continued her studies at the universities of Munich, Bielefeld with Wolfgang Mager & Juergen Kocka and at the Sorbonne with Pierre Bourdieu.
-She finished her PhD in 1980 with a thesis entitled "Die Maler am Pariser Salon: 1791 - 1880" (English: The Painters at the Paris Salon: 1791-1880), published at Campus, Frankfurt 1985.
-The book is a computer based social history of the 19th century French art scene.
+She finished her PhD in 1980 with a thesis entitled "Die Maler am Pariser Salon: 1791 - 1880" (English: The Painters at the Paris Salon: 1791-1880).
+The book is a computer-based social history of the 19th-century French art scene.